If you’re looking for the fluffiest pancakes around, look no further than these easy Ricotta Pancakes!

 - In a bowl, whisk together the flour, baking soda, baking powder, salt and sugar.

-- In another bowl, whisk the ricotta, milk and 2 egg yolks until most of the ricotta is smooth and not clumpy.
+- In another bowl, whisk the ricotta, milk, vanilla or lemon, and 2 egg yolks until most of the ricotta is smooth and not clumpy.

 - In another bowl, quickly whisk the egg whites.
 They don't have to be beaten into peaks, they just need to be thinned out a bit so they're easier to incorporate.